Contents

 • Revenue tracking tied to support interactions

-• Macros with dynamic variables for personalized complaint responses
+• Macros with dynamic variables for personalised complaint responses

-Pricing: Starts at $10 per month for a limited number of tickets.
-Higher tiers scale with volume.
+Pricing: Starts at $10/month for a limited number of tickets.
+Higher tiers scale with volume and can get expensive fast during peak season due to per-ticket pricing.

-Best for: Shopify-first brands that handle most of their complaints through their own webstore rather than third-party marketplaces.
+Best for: Shopify-first brands that handle most complaints through their own webstore rather than third-party marketplaces.

 5. Tidio